craftercms/docusign-plugin/README.md

 1. Install the plugin via Studio's Plugin Management UI under `Site Tools` > `Plugin Management`

+    You will need the following information:

+    * basePath: DocuSign API base path.
+Example: `https://demo.docusign.net/restapi`
+    * authDomain: DocuSign authentication domain.
+Example: `account-d.docusign.com`
+    * accountId: DocuSign Account ID.
+Example: `${enc:CCE-V1#heFjVbXwK...}`
+    * userId: DocuSign User ID.
+Example: `${enc:CCE-V1#2FO+0dhgP...}`
+    * integrationKey: DocuSign Integration Key.
+Example: `${enc:CCE-V1#sYOpw...}`
+    * scopes: list of scrope to consent.
+Example: `signature, impersonation`
+    * ccEmail: Email address of CC.
+Example: `email@example.com`
+    * ccName: Name of CC.
+Example: `Foo Bar`
+    * status: Request that the envelope be sent by setting |status| to "sent".
+To request that the envelope be created as a draft, set to "created".
+Example: `sent`
+    * publicKey: The public key of your DocuSign application.
+Example: `${enc:CCE-V1#tMoh1Qs...}`
+    * privateKey: The private key of your DocuSign application.
+Example: `${enc:CCE-V1#mkt3jYPh...}`

+    *Note: Values starting with `${enc:...}` are encrypted text using [CrafterCMS Encryption Tool](https://docs.craftercms.org/en/4.0/system-administrators/activities/authoring/main-menu-encryption-tool.html#encryption-tool)*

     OR You can also install this plugin by cloning this repository and using the Studio API.

     1a.
 Create a Studio JWT Token.